How Did I Build The Rubik's Cube

 Once the core mechanics work, you can experiment with different features:

 The same logic works for any NxNxN cube.
-Here's a 5x5x5 cube with playful easing animations:
+Try adjusting the dimension with the slider below:

 Complete Implementation